BlockFinax-AFCFTA/base-hackathon/CONTRIBUTING.md

-# Contributing to TradeChain
+# Contributing to Blockfinax

-Thank you for your interest in contributing to TradeChain!
-This document provides guidelines and instructions for contributing to the project.
+Thank you for your interest in contributing to Blockfinax, the industry-leading blockchain-based escrow platform for international trade finance!
+This comprehensive document provides detailed guidelines and instructions for contributing to our open-source platform ecosystem.

 ## Table of Contents